KUMteamIM/lmu-med-styles/README.md

 npm start
 ```

+This starts a webserver at localhost:8080 showing examples for all the elements that are being styled by this module.

+## Releasing

 To compile a release, run:

 ```
 npm run compile
 ```

-...and commit after.
+...then commit and push.
 At the moment (Dec 2021), the master branch is inferred directly and no versioning is in place.

-## Releasing

-Run npm version major, minor or patch to bump the version number in package.json.
-Then tag with the new version number and push the new tag.

 ## Contributing